DM865/dm865.github.io/_posts/2019-01-23-exercises.md

     c) Why doesn't this contradict Theorem 2.9?

+2. Argue that the metric TSP is NP-hard.

 2. Describe an algorithm for finding an Euler tour in a graph where all vertices have even degree.